If you are a new parent and enjoy riding bikes, you are probably researching ways to take your child with you on your rides.

 - Schwinn Trailnblazer Single Bike Trailer

-Because it fits almost any bike on the market, this trailer won’t require you to invest a lot of time and money in choosing a new bicycle that will accommodate it.
+Because it fits almost any bike on the market, this trailer doesn’t require you to get a new bike to use it.

 I found this model was extremely lightweight and easy to fold for compact storage when not in use or when traveling to our biking destination.

-It has 16” pneumatic tires for longevity that offer a smooth ride for your little passenger.
+It has 16” pneumatic tires for a smooth ride for your little passenger.
 A great feature is the mesh screen and weather-resistant top to keep your rider out of the rain and away from the bugs.

 My child was perfectly comfortable in this trailer and we tested it on streets as well as on trails; and both the screen and weather resistant top worked well.